100-danong/html-test/README.md

-오후 3:50:01: Executing 'build'...
+오후 3:56:31: Executing 'build'...

 > Task :initQuerydslSourcesDir
-> Task :compileQuerydsl

-> Task :compileJava
-Note: C:\Users\user02gogof\Desktop\new_GoPlanV1\src\main\java\com\gogofnd\kb\service\insuranceService.java uses unchecked or unsafe operations.
-Note: Recompile with -Xlint:unchecked for details.

-> Task :processResources
-> Task :classes
-> Task :bootJar FAILED
+> Task :compileQuerydsl FAILED

 Deprecated Gradle features were used in this build, making it incompatible with Gradle 8.0.

 You can use '--warning-mode all' to show the individual deprecation warnings and determine if they come from your own scripts or plugins.

 See https://docs.gradle.org/7.4.1/userguide/command_line_interface.html#sec:command_line_warnings
-5 actionable tasks: 5 executed
+2 actionable tasks: 2 executed

 FAILURE: Build failed with an exception.

 * What went wrong:
-Execution failed for task ':bootJar'.
+Execution failed for task ':compileQuerydsl'.
-> Could not resolve all files for configuration ':runtimeClasspath'.
+> Could not resolve all files for configuration ':querydsl'.
-   > Could not find io.r2dbc:r2dbc-mysql:.
+   > Could not find io.r2dbc:r2dbc-mariadb:1.1.4.
      Required by:
          project :